asterisk/documentation/docs/Development/Roadmap/AstriDevCon-2015.md

----
+!!! note Apologies in Advance

-**Note: Apologies in Advance**  I often misspell names while I'm taking them at the start of AstriDevCon.
+    I often misspell names while I'm taking them at the start of AstriDevCon.
 If you see your name here and it is typed incorrectly, please comment on the bottom of the page and we'll get it fixed up quickly.
 The same goes for your organization as well.

     If you were in attendance at AstriDevCon and I don't have you on the list, please also comment and we'll make sure you're noted.

----
+[//]: # (end-note)